Guy Sprung

 Theatre.

-When I graduated from McGill in 1970, Brecht’s conjunction of entertainment and politics was the theatre I aspired to, “Theatre for the people” was my motivation.
+When I graduated from McGill in 1970, Brecht’s conjunction of entertainment and politics was the theatre I aspired to.
 I was a member of a generation that wanted to change the world.
 Theatre was a weapon to challenge the status quo and influence the evolution of society.
-Through 50 years of creating, my craft evolved, my experience and my colleagues shaped the work, but I never lost my faith in that mantra.
+The snobbish, Brit-orientated, Ex-pat Brit-run theatre for the philistine upper middle classes was the enemy., “Theatre for the people” was my motivation.Through 50 years of creating, my craft evolved, my experience and my colleagues shaped the work, but I never lost my faith in that mantra.

-Theatre - Watching fellow humans becoming characters live on a stage, we become those characters through an out-of body, split-brain experience.
+Theatre - Watching fellow humans becoming characters live on a stage, we inhabit those characters through an out-of body, split-brain experience.
 A community of Homo Sapiens Sapiens together in a performance venue, sharing our breath, smell, sweat and emotions.
 As we watch fellow Sapiens acting, we observe, reflect and with our animal empathy engaged, we question our Selves, our behaviour, our existence.
 “Behaviour” - be-having through action, -to have being, through acting.
-Homo Sapiens Sapiens, living moments of laughter, tears, anger, memories, diversion, inspiring and conspiring, breathing together with fellow human animals to engage in the world we inhabit.
+Homo Sapiens Sapiens, living moments of laughter, tears, anger, memories, diversion, inspiring and conspiring, breathing together with fellow human animals as we engage in the world we inhabit.

 A communal activity that addresses human beings as members of a community.
 This is Theatre.